 Unknown in Landscape Architecture

-The more I design, the more I realize that our work as landscape architects often feels like an attempt to tame or organize the unpredictable.
-We celebrate our innovative green infrastructure, climate-adaptive designs, and urban green spaces as groundbreaking achievements, yet, when you take a step back, these efforts often seem to fit neatly within controlled frameworks.
-We rarely acknowledge the fact that the world—and nature, in particular—rarely behaves in ways we can fully anticipate.
+The more I design, the more I realise that our work as landscape architects often feels like an attempt to tame or organize the unpredictable.
+We celebrate ourselves as experts and professionals.
+That we may be however We rarely acknowledge the fact that the world—and nature, in particular—rarely behaves in ways we cannot fully anticipate and potentially does not connect from a professional lens.

 Designing for the Unknown